 Inspection Guidance.

+Surveillances.
+Observe surveillance activities to ensure tests are adequately and safely conducted and in accordance with approved procedures and license requirements.
+Select surveillance activities based on the risk significance of the equipment involved.

-Observe surveillance activities to are conductedin accordance with requirements.
-Verify that surveillance tests and/or test data for the selected IROFS meet the requirements of the and/or other license requirements. f identified as a management measure, adequately demonstrate that the IROFS is capable of performing its intended safety function under conditions as close as possible to those described in the ISA.
+Verify that surveillance tests and/or test data for the selected IROFS meet the requirements of the ISA and/or other license requirements.
+If identified as a management measure, verify that surveillance tests adequately demonstrate that the IROFS is capable of performing its intended safety function under conditions as close as possible to those described in the ISA.

-include the following:
+Other significant surveillance test attributes for consideration include the following:

-Preconditioning
+Preconditioning does not occur.
+Unacceptable preconditioning is defined as the alteration; variation; manipulation; or adjustment of the physical condition of a structure, system, or components (SSCs) before or during surveillance testing such that it will alter one or more of the SSC’s operational parameters, which results in acceptable test results.
+Such changes could mask the actual as-found condition of the SSC and possibly result in an inability to verify the operability of the SSC.
+In addition, preconditioning could make it difficult to determine whether the SSC would perform its intended function during upset and/or accident conditions in which the SSC might be needed (See Inspection Manual Part 9900, Technical Guidance, "Maintenance - Preconditioning of Structures, Systems, and Components Before Determining Operability," for additional guidance).

-ffects of testing on the have been adequately addressed;
+Effects of testing on the facility have been adequately addressed by licensee personnel;

-Acceptance criteria is clear and demonstrates operational readiness, and is consistent with the supporting design calculations and other licensing documents;pplicable prerequisites described in the test procedure are satisfied
+Acceptance criteria is clear and demonstrates operational readiness, and is consistent with the supporting design calculations and other licensing documents;

+M&TE range and accuracy are consistent with the application and has current calibration.
+Verify the plant equipment calibration is correct, accurate, properly documented, and the calibration frequency is in accordance with licensee procedures and commitments.

+For selected safety instrumentation and control surveillance tests verify that reference setting data has been accurately incorporated to the test procedure.

+Applicable prerequisites described in the test procedure are satisfied.

-ffected systems or components are removed from service in accordance with approved procedures
+Affected systems or components are removed from service in accordance with approved procedures.

-Test is performed in accordance with procedure
+Test is performed in sequence and in accordance with written procedures.

-Jumpers installed or leads lifted during testing are controlled
+Jumpers installed or leads lifted during testing are controlled.

-Electrical connections are secure and maintain their intended design functionTest datacomplete, and
+Electrical connections are secure and maintain their intended design function.

+Annunciator and other alarms are demonstrated to be functional and setpoints are consistent with design documents.

+Alarm response procedure entry points and actions are consistent with plant design/licensing documents

+Test data is complete, verified, and meets procedure requirements.

+Test frequency was adequate to demonstrate operability (meets license or procedure requirements) and reliability.

-is removed after testing equipment is returned to the positions/status
+M&TE is removed after testing and equipment is returned to the positions/status required for the performance of its safety function.

+Functionality/operability determinations of SSCs for test results that do not meet the acceptance criteria are acceptable.

+Problems noted during testing are appropriately documented

 Attend a sample of pre-job briefings, witness the test when it is performed, and attend any post-test critiques, as applicable.